jasondreher/Alexa-Timer/README.md

 Main part of this is in Node red.
 See Node-Red.txt for file
 ![image](https://user-images.githubusercontent.com/14929601/146995888-a1fc647c-d88b-4737-91ca-b22a744e3aa6.png)

 This sends the timer info to HomeAssistant via MQTT.
-The below senors are needed.
+The below senors/rest_command are needed.
 ````
+sensor:
 - platform: mqtt
   name: "alexatimername"
   state_topic: "alexa/timer/kitchen_next_timer_name"